 Typically …

-Ready for this?
-Aspiration and Concurrent Enrollment courses are TUITION FREE, up to 12 credits per academic year.
-Most UMF courses are 3 credits each, so that usually means up to four UMF classes per academic year.
+Most UMF courses are 3 credits each, which usually means up to four UMF classes per academic year.
 You’re only responsible for fees and books & supplies in some Early College programs.

 The application process happens through Early College ExplorEC, an online portal for you to register for classes at any UMaine System campus — though we prefer you apply for UMF Early College classes.

-For more personal attention, we invite you to reach out to Director of Early College Partnerships Kirsten Petroska kirsten.petroska@maine.edu
+For more personal attention, we invite you to reach out to Director of Early College Partnerships Kirsten Petroska at kirsten.petroska@maine.edu

 Think you may want to attend UMF?
 Let Kirsten help you pick the best courses to help jumpstart your success in your chosen major here at Farmington.